 Bookkeeping is the process of recording and reconciling your business’s transactions.
 It helps you keep aware of exactly how much money you’re bringing in and how much you’re spending.

-There are two key parts of bookkeeping: logging your transactions and reconciling your logs against the actual money in your accounts.
+Two key parts of bookkeeping are logging your transactions and reconciling your logs against the actual money in your accounts.
 Logging your transactions regularly ensures that everything is in its place and nothing falls through the cracks.
-Reconciling helps make sure that what you think should be in your accounts and what’s actually in the accounts match up.
+Reconciling helps ensure that what you think should be in your accounts and what’s in the accounts match up.
 This latter part is important because it can help draw attention to other issues, such as internal or external theft, unpaid invoices, and other problems that need to be addressed.

 Bookkeeping is a core part of running a successful business.
 If your books aren’t up-to-date and accurate, it’s hard to know how your business is performing.
 Accurate books also help ensure you have the money to pay employees and cover other critical expenses.

 You might wonder how bookkeeping and accounting differ.
 The two functions are similar and complement each other.
 The main difference is in focus—bookkeeping is centered on tracking numbers on a routine basis, while accounting is more concerned with the bigger picture that those numbers paint.

 In other words, bookkeeping looks mainly at recording and reconciling daily transactions.
 Accounting is more likely to be focused on forecasts, budgets, and other “elevated” aspects of business finances.
 In a small business environment, the two functions are often performed by the same person.

 Bookkeeping for small businesses is a crucial process.
 Here are just a few of the reasons why:

 Enables informed decisions.
 A solid workflow helps ensure that your numbers are always accurate, which in turn enables you to make informed business decisions.
 If your books are out of date, you can never be sure whether you can afford that expansion or new hire.